Reinforcement Learning for Control of Evolutionary and Ecological Processes: INTRODUCTION

-This paper has its origins in two key points.
-First, questions of what limits might exist on the efficiency of evolution as an optimization process.
-Second, the duality in the nature of that optimization process as both a competition and a computation.
-The former has clear connections with what we have here already discussed about the history and present state of the cross-talk between game theory and evolutionary biology.
-The second, however, is perhaps a subtler one, and is owed in part to a radical yet compelling proposal by Krakauer, Bertschinger, Olbrich, Flack, and Ay, theoretical biophysicists and theoretical biologists working in the space of complex systems science.\cite{krakauer_2020_information_theory_of_individuality} They propose that individuality exists not as a binary property, but a spectral one with its origins in information theory.
+Here we explore two key ideas.
+First, questions of how to prove a rigorous algorithmic bound on the computational problem of optimal control of evolution.
+Second, the duality in the nature of the underlying process as both a competition and a computation.
+The former has clear connections with what we discuss above about the history and present state of the cross-talk between game theory and evolutionary biology.\footnote{This conceptual view is ubiquitous in theoretical biophysics, systems biology, and adjacent fields, and a recent review article offers a helpful explanation of them in terms of potential therapeutic applications.\cite{lagasse_molecular_collective_intelligence}} The latter, however, is perhaps a subtler one, and is related to a radical yet compelling proposal by Krakauer, Bertschinger, Olbrich, Flack, and Ay.\cite{krakauer_2020_information_theory_of_individuality} They propose that individuality exists not as a binary property, but a spectral one with its origins in information theory.
 Instead of arbitrary human-imposed boundaries, one instead looks at how the mutual information of different partitionings varies and thus defines degrees of individuality.

-Here we do not make use of the explicit mathematical description they offer, but do take significant inspiration from its conceptual implications.
-Instead, we recognize that from a pure information perspective a change in a molecule's structure is fundamentally no more or less a transform than a molecule being moved from one partition to another.
-We can imagine attaching to any molecule a hypothetical string of bits to serve as an "address" of sorts.
-One value for the bit string could say that it is within a biological cell, another that it is outside the cell.
-This equivalence will be discussed further in \cref{section_meta-molecule_taak_duality}.
+This will be discussed further in the Methods section on Computational Duality.